smitkachariya/E-commerce/README.md

 ### 🔧 Admin Role

-- Access admin dashboard
-- Manage all users
-- Manage all products
-- Manage all orders
-- View system statistics
+Admin panel has been removed in this build.

 ## 🗄️ Database Schema

 ### Users (Identity)

 - Extended ApplicationUser with FirstName, LastName
-- Role-based authentication (Customer, Seller, Admin)
+- Role-based authentication (Customer, Seller)

 ### Products